nextcloud/documentation/admin_manual/configuration/configuration_language.rst

 ======================

 In normal cases ownCloud will automatically detect the language of the Web-GUI.
-If this doesn't work properly or you want to make sure that ownCloud always starts with a given language, you can use the **default_language** parameter.
+If this does not work properly or you want to make sure that ownCloud always starts with a given language, you can use the **default_language** parameter.

 Please keep in mind, that this will not effect a users language preference,